flutter/website/src/content/get-started/fwe/layout.md

 Given that Flutter is a UI toolkit, you'll spend a lot of time creating layouts with Flutter widgets.
-In this section, you'll learn how to build simple and complex layouts with some of the most common layout widgets.
+In this section, you'll learn how to build layouts with some of the most common layout widgets.
 You'll use Flutter DevTools (also called Dart DevTools) to understand how
 Flutter is creating your layout.